AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/appmeasurement-to-web-sdk.md

 ---
-title: Migrate from AppMeasurement to the Web SDK
+title: Update your data collection library for Audience Manager from the AppMeasurement JavaScript library to the Web SDK JavaScript library.
-description: Update your Audience Manager implementation from the AppMeasurement JavaScript library to the Web SDK JavaScript library.
+description: Understand the steps to update your data collection library for Audience Manager from the AppMeasurement JavaScript library to the Web SDK JavaScript library.
 ---

-# Migrate from AppMeasurement to the Web SDK
+# Update your data collection library for Audience Manager from the AppMeasurement JavaScript library to the Web SDK JavaScript library

-This implementation path involves a methodical migration approach to move from an AppMeasurement implementation to a Web SDK JavaScript library implementation.
-Other implementation paths are covered on separate pages:
+## Intended audience {#intended-audience}

-* [Audience Manager extension to Web SDK extension](dil-extension-to-web-sdk.md): Take a smooth and methodical approach to move from the Audience Manager tag extension to the Web SDK tag extension.
+This page is intended for Audience Manager customers who are using AppMeasurement to bring web collection data into Audience Manager.
+For customers using the [Audience Manager tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/audience-manager/overview), please read the guide on how to update your data collection library for Audience Manager [from the Audience Manager tag extension to the Web SDK tag extension](dil-extension-to-web-sdk.md)

 ## Advantages and disadvantages of this implementation path